 Tip #1: Use a Great WebHost

-The hosting provider you choose plays a huge role in website speed.
-Of course we are huge fans of BlueHost around here (learn how to set up a site on BlueHost here).
-If you are currently using another webhost, click here for instructions on how to get moved over to BlueHost.
-If you find that your site gets more traffic than a shared server can handle, you can always upgrade in the future to a dedicated server for faster speed and even better site performance.
+If you are currently using another web host, you can move your site over to BlueHost.
+If you find that your site gets more traffic than a shared server can handle, you can always upgrade in the future to a dedicated server for even better performance.

 Tip #2: Use a Solid Framework & Theme

 We use the Genesis framework in all of our WordPress designs because of its speed and customizability.
 Genesis comes free with our WordPress designs and is one of the most solid frameworks out there.
-We also use Premium StudioPress themes in our custom designs because they are light, fast, and cleanly coded.
 Some frameworks and themes come with far more features than you’ll ever need or use.
-Sticking with the simplicity of Genesis and StudioPress is the best way to keep things clean and running lightning quick.
+Sticking with the simplicity of Genesis is the best way to keep things clean and running lightning quick.

 Tip #3: Delete Post Revisions